Raw-JSON/StripData/README.md

 ### 100% Client-Side Data Utility.
 No Servers.
 Zero Latency.

-StripData is built on the **0Fluff** principle: Maximum utility with minimum architectural overhead.
-These are high-performance tools engineered to process and format raw data *instantly* in your browser.
+StripData is a collection of high-performance web utilities engineered for architectural minimalism.
+These tools process and format raw data *instantly* and efficiently in your browser, maintaining the highest standard of utility and speed.

 ---

-## 🎯 The 0Fluff Mission
+## 🎯 Our Core Mission

-Every data transformation is performed locally.
+Every data transformation is performed locally on your device.

-* **Privacy:** Data never leaves your machine.
+* **Absolute Privacy:** Data never leaves your machine.
 Guaranteed security for sensitive conversions.
-* **Speed:** Zero network latency, resulting in conversions that are instantaneous.
+* **Maximum Speed:** Zero network latency, resulting in instantaneous conversions.
-* **Architecture:** Zero dependencies, zero APIs, zero bloat.
-Pure JavaScript utility.
+* **Zero Bloat:** Zero dependencies, zero APIs.
+Pure, modular JavaScript utility architecture.

 ---